7 May 2012 in Email Marketing, Lead Nurturing, Marketing Automation

-Over the past few months, we’ve had lots of people contacting us to clear up questions they had with regards to Marketing Automation and business marketing.
-To save you that hassle, we decided to compile a selection of the most popular questions and answers:
+Over the past few months, we’ve had lots of people contacting us to clear up questions they had with regards to marketing automation and business marketing.
+To save you that hassle, we decided to compile a selection of the most popular questions and answers.

 We have an email auto-responder.
-Isn’t that the same as Marketing Automation?
+Isn’t that the same as marketing automation?

-So, Marketing Automation is just another name for an email marketing platform?
+So, marketing automation is just another name for an email marketing platform?

-Lead scoring, grading and nurturing?
+Lead scoring, grading, and nurturing?
 What are they?

 These are the tools that can help you gain that competitive edge over your competitors.
-Lead Scoring is the process of assigning prospects points based on activities they complete such as an email open, a click-through or a file download.
-By using a points scoring system, a business can effectively assess how far progessed in the marketing funnel a prospect is, and when they are ready to be passed to Sales.
+Lead scoring is the process of assigning prospects points based on activities they complete, like a click-through or a file download.
+By using a point-scoring system, you can effectively assess how far a prospect has progressed in the marketing funnel, and when they are ready to be passed to Sales.

-In a nutshell, Lead nurturing is the automatic delivery of customised emails to prospects, ensuring a continuing conversation with prospects that are in the Marketing funnel, but not yet Sales-ready.
+In a nutshell, lead nurturing is the automatic delivery of customised emails to prospects, ensuring a continuing conversation with prospects that are in the marketing funnel but not yet sales-ready.

 You mentioned content.
-You mean adverts right?
+You mean adverts, right?

-Doesn’t producing all this ‘content’ take time?
+Doesn’t producing all this content take time?

-And it delivers all this content automatically?
+And marketing automation delivers all this content automatically?

 Where do I get leads to nurture?
 Should I buy lists?

-Inbound Marketing.
-Advertising, right?
+Inbound Marketing; advertising, right?

-As discussed advertising and other traditional outbound marketing techniques are losing their efficacy because they are poorly targeted and interruption based.
-Inbound Marketing is all about a ‘pull strategy’, that is to say attracting prospects with quality content diffused by a variety of methods.
-The emphasis with Inbound Marketing is being found rather than presenting yourself.
+Advertising and other traditional outbound marketing techniques are losing their efficacy because they are poorly targeted and interruption based.
+Inbound marketing is all about a “pull strategy”: attracting prospects with quality content distributed via a variety of methods.
+The emphasis with inbound marketing is on being found, rather than presenting yourself.
 Potential customers should come to you because they’ve seen and read some of your content, and want to learn more.
-By all means compliment all this great content with some subtle, targeted advertising of your content, but don’t bombard your prospects.
+By all means complement all this great content with some subtle, targeted advertising of your product, but don’t bombard your prospects.

 More questions?
 Drop us a line!
 We’ll do our best to answer you.